Cambodia

 Candidate Profile

-Self-motivation, creativity, adaptability, and professionalism and are keys to a successful experience as a Fulbright ETA.
+Self-motivation, creativity, adaptability, responsibility, and professionalism are keys to a successful experience as a Fulbright ETA.
 ETAs are expected to problem-solve and operate independently to the extent that they can.
 ETAs are also expected to be cultural ambassadors and promote mutual understanding between people of the United States and Cambodia.
 ETAs must be willing to learn, respect, and adapt to a new culture.

 What is life like for Fulbrighters in the host country?